Virtual Reality Scene Generator (VRSG)

 - Virtual world sound

-- Robust model libraries of over 6,650 models: military and commercial vehicles, military and civilian characters, buildings, trees and foliage, signs, street elements, and other culture.
+- Robust model libraries of over 7,100 models: military and commercial vehicles (air, ground, marine), munitions, military and civilian characters, buildings, trees and foliage, signs, street elements, and other culture.

 - Ongoing entity additions in support of Combat Air Force Distributed Mission Operations (CAF DMO) requirements.